cognitioplus/Cognitio-Plus/README.md

 # Cognitio Plus

 Cognitio+ is not just a platform; it's a social enterprise dedicated to reducing barriers to mental health care, including cost, stigma, and geographic isolation.
 Our mission is to offer accessible, affordable, and culturally relevant services both online and through integrating mental health and substance abuse services to the primary health care.

-We believe that mental health is a basic human right, and we are committed to embedding dignity, inclusivity, and empowerment into every service we offer
+Cognitio+ is a mental health technology and services platform dedicated to making mental health and psychosocial rehabilitation services accessible, culturally sensitive, and proactive.
+Leveraging AI, behavioral science, and public health frameworks, Cognitio+ offers a suite of digital and community-based solutions designed to address the urgent and evolving mental health and substance use challenges in the Philippines.

 ## 🌐 Website